Energy and Sustainability Engineering MEng (Hons) Course overview

 Electronics - including circuits, digital and analog electronics (15 credits)

-You begin to advance your knowledge of power generation while also studying data analysis, materials and mechatronics, thermal power systems, electronics and geology and materials.
+Begin to advance your knowledge of power generation while studying data analysis, materials and mechatronics, thermal power systems, electronics and geology and materials.

 The Engineer in Society: Sustainability and Circular Economy (15 credits)